Scientific Foundations of PRODICTA

 What PRODICTA is

-PRODICTA places candidates into realistic Day 1 scenarios and observes how they actually perform.
-The behavioural data we analyse is what candidates do, decide, write, and prioritise during real work simulations, not what they say about themselves.
+PRODICTA places candidates into realistic workplace scenarios and observes how they actually reason through them.
+The behavioural data we analyse is what candidates do, decide, write, and prioritise in their responses, not what they say about themselves.

-This is the difference between asking ‘are you good under pressure?’ and watching how someone actually responds when their inbox is overflowing, a deadline is moving, and a stakeholder is pushing back.
+This is the difference between asking ‘are you good under pressure?’ and watching how someone actually responds when a senior stakeholder is pushing back, a deadline is moving, and trade offs have to be named in writing.

 Work sample simulations